-- All regular, on-site surveys of hospitals and other health care organizations were suspended from March 16 until June 3.
-Limited surveys resumed in June; see The Joint Commission (TJC) announcement.
+All regular, on-site surveys of hospitals and other health care organizations were suspended from March 16 until June 3, 2020.
+Limited surveys resumed in June, 2020; see The Joint Commission (TJC) announcement and further clarification.
 If an organization goes beyond its accreditation due date, accreditation status is extended, and Medicare payment status is not affected.
-See TJC's customer letter from April 1.
-Listen to CHA's June 30 webinar with TJC describing its survey process during the pandemic. - Data submission for accreditation (ORYX) and certification (with standardized measures) will be optional for Q4 of 2019 and Q1 and Q2 of 2020.
+See TJC's customer letter dated April 1, 2020.
+Listen to CHA's June 30 webinar with TJC describing its survey process during the pandemic.
+Effective March 15, 2021, TJC will return to its usual pre-pandemic procedures.
+(CMS had previously posted a memo limiting accreditation organization survey activity until March 22, 2021, with potential for 30-day renewals.)

+• Data submission for accreditation (ORYX) and certification (with standardized measures) was optional for Q4 of 2019 and Q1 and Q2 of 2020.